Educating Others on Crohn's and Colitis

 The body.
 The pain.
 The depths of that pain.

 It's pain that goes so deep that it is all-consuming.
 In the depths of the pain, I cannot think, I cannot breathe, and I cannot function.
 But I have to...

-Living with Crohn's is like living with a hum of pain; it’s always there and it's always either a niggling or extreme pain.
-Its pain that can hurt down to the roots of the hairs on your head.
+Living with Crohn's is like living with a hum of pain; it's always there and it's always either a niggling or extreme pain.
+It's pain that can hurt down to the roots of the hairs on your head.
 It's pain that causes you to sweat so extremely that you look like you’ve just walked in from a downpour.

-The unpredictability of the condition
+The unpredictability of living with a chronic condition

 It's waking in the mornings and not knowing quite how bad today will go.
 You might wake up feeling like a million dollars!
 You might eat something for breakfast and not have an instant wave of exhaustion, pain, and the urgency to go to the toilet NOW!

 You may have all of that but that doesn't mean that the moment you walk out that door that the pain won't hit you like a ton of bricks.

 So, only 5 minutes ago you were about to get somewhere earlier, and you’d even messaged saying that you were on your way, but now you’re not even going and you're stuck on the toilet.

 Where you live more on the toilet than you do in your bed.
 Those are the only 2 places that you exist in.

 The toilet is also the only place where you find moments of relief from the all-consuming pain.
 It's only on the toilet that you get to pass the pain and the poison from your body.